slgevens/nodejs_api/README.rst

     }
    ]

-Now you know how it :strike:`rocks` works!.
+Now you know how it works!.
 For each route that need a authentication you have to use the token in the HEADERS section and for those who don't need it, don't use it.